RLJLW/spaceapps2025-resources/README.md

 #### Challenge Description:

 "Your challenge is to develop an interactive visualization and simulation tool that enables users to explore asteroid impact scenarios, predict consequences, and evaluate mitigation strategies using real NASA and USGS datasets.
 Can you create a web-based platform that integrates asteroid parameter data (e.g., size, velocity, trajectory) from NASA’s NEO API with USGS datasets pertaining to environmental and geological impacts (e.g., tsunami zones, seismic activity, topography), and transforms that raw data into a powerful educational and decision-support tool for global asteroid risk management?"

+Things that your project could do (much of this is directly out of the challenge description):
+ - Model asteroid impact scenarios and predict consequences
+ - Evaluate potential mitigation strategies
+ - Model an asteroids trajectory
+ - Calculate impact energy - Estimate impact kinetic energy with standard methods, E = 1/2 m v^2 for example.
+ - Estimate crater size
+ - Estimate Environmental effects - You can leverage NASA data (like USGS) to model secondary effects like Tsunamis, seizmic waves.
+ - Develop interactive visualization and simulation tools
+ - Transform raw data into powerful educational and decision making tools
+ - Display impact zone maps
+ - Animate Orbital paths, or trajectories
+ - Demystify / explain complex concepts
+ - Use input parameters such as asteroid, size and velocity
+ - Explore what-if scenarios, e.g. how a small change in velocity alters the point of impact or large changes might mitigate the impact.
+ - Map tsunami risks using USGS elevation data

 Challenge URL:
 https://www.spaceappschallenge.org/2025/challenges/meteor-madness/